 Scholarly Resources Librarian

-Diane is the librarian for Counseling, Demography, and Social Work, based at the Downtown Library.
+Diane is the librarian for Architecture and Planning, Construction Science, Demography, Public Administration, and Social Work, based at the Downtown Library.
 As a First-Gen student herself, she is excited to support UTSA students and faculty.
 She is available for individual research consultations and resource help in person and virtually via Zoom.
-She may also assist with citation management, statistical software programs, and ArcGIS.
+She may also assist with citation management, statistical software programs, and GIS software programs.

-Diane partners with faculty to provide customized instruction sessions.
-She may create course guides highlighting relevant resources and search strategies.
-Diane is responsible for collections in Counseling, Demography, and Social Work.
-In addition, she coordinates the Downtown Library’s student engagement and outreach activities and programming.
+Diane partners with faculty to provide customized instruction sessions and create course guides highlighting relevant resources and search strategies.
+Diane is responsible for Architecture and Planning, Construction Science, Demography, Public Administration, and Social Work collections.
+In addition, she co-coordinates the Libraries’ student engagement and outreach activities and programming.

-Diane’s research interests include migration, identity, social change, and community informatics.
-She has a Master of Library and Information Sciences from the University of Washington iSchool, Bachelor of Arts in Sociology and Political Science from Texas A&M-San Antonio, and Associate of Arts in Geography Information Systems degrees.
+Diane’s research interests include human migration, identity, social change, and community informatics.
+She has a Master of Library and Information Sciences from the University of Washington iSchool, Bachelor of Arts in Sociology and Political Science from Texas A&M-San Antonio, and Associate of Arts in Geography Information Systems degrees from San Antonio College.

 Her ORCiD is https://orcid.org/0000-0002-9429-1114 ; Google Scholar Citations profile https://scholar.google.com/citations?hl=en&user=cGR2eMQAAAAJ